 The day where Mamas all over the globe get their showers of love, and hugs and kisses — my friend and soul sister went home to be with the Lord that very day.

 Her nine children and very fine husband — they showed the kind of inner strength unseen by a seeing world.

-It could seem like a cruel joke, like the opposite of this literary term ‘poetic justice’ — where things don’t always happen the way you want it and plots don’t always seem to play themselves out right.
+It can seem like a cruel joke, like the opposite of this literary term ‘poetic justice’ — where things don’t always happen the way you want them, and plots don’t always play themselves the way you expect them.

-Not in the story and on the stage of our lifespan here on earth anyway.
+Not in the story or on the stage of our lifespan here on earth anyway.

 My friend embodied the gentleness of faith that took down any giants of fear, any goliaths of death.

 From the first moment of her diagnosis to the end of her living — she showed up, stood fast, laughed hard.

 Never a word about hopelessness, never a complaint about her pain, never a reason for giving up, perhaps because she knew that in Christ she’d already won.

 We lost her to Christ.

 And we can’t say either that we’d always get the plot right.